 It’s pretty straightforward in responding to positive F&B reviews – we are happy, thankful and appreciative to receive them, and our replies naturally take on such a tone.
 But how can we level up and also introduce a variety of responses to create more colour in our customer conversations?

-Here are some next-level opportunistic tips you can consider 🙂
+Here are some next-level opportunistic tips you can consider:

-1. Play up the SEO
+1. Double down on the SEO

 Yes, reviews go into SEO as well!
 This is an opportunity for you to reinforce your F&B name, location, best dish and/or your unique selling point.